 As I look forward, I imagine us once again living in an apartment, or maybe a townhome, when we are on the flip side of the military.
 Maybe when we can bicycle to work, or don’t have kids at home.
 When we can downsize the footlockers in the garage to maybe one in a storage unit.
 When life becomes inherently simpler, yet possibly a bit lonelier.

 Depend on Reviews from the Military Community

-Just like with any aspect of military life and moving, the opinions and experiences of other military families who’ve done it are welcome.
+Just like with any aspect of military life and military moving, the opinions and experiences of other mil-families who’ve done it are welcome.
 Which is why each time I move, I scope out the reviews of the areas I’m interested in.
 Reviews ranging from installation housing to housing in the community, and even apartments are available on PCSgrades.com.
 While you’re there, leave one for your current housing situation.

 Rebecca Alwine is a freelance writer, army wife, and mother of three.
 She’s also a contributing writer for ARMY Magazine, a regular contributor for several publications including to Homefront United Network, PCSgrades, ESME, and has also been published in Ms. Magazine and The Atlantic.
 You can follow her online at www.whatrebeccathinks.com.Rebecca Alwine